 Normal Grief Reactions

-It can be beneficial to know how grief expresses itself in various forms - physical, emotional, cognitive, and behavioral.
+It can be beneficial to know how grief expresses itself in various forms: physical, emotional, cognitive, and behavioral.
 This information can help us feel less isolated and understand that what we are experiencing is normal for a grieving person.
 Families and friends of those who are grieving can also benefit by gaining a deeper understanding of our lived experience.
-Below are examples of typical grief reactions, however not every way of grieving is listed.
+Below are examples of typical grief reactions—however, not every way of grieving is listed.

-Physical - hollowness in stomach, tightness in chest, heart palpitations, sensitivity to noise, breathlessness, weakness, tension, lack of energy, dry mouth, gastrointestinal disturbances, loss of libido, increase or loss of appetite, weight gain or loss, exhaustion, tight throat, vulnerability to illness, restlessness headaches, dizziness muscle aches, sexual dysfunction, insomnia, tremors, shakes
+Hollowness in stomach, tightness in chest, heart palpitations, sensitivity to noise, breathlessness, weakness, tension, lack of energy, dry mouth, gastrointestinal disturbances, loss of libido, increase or loss of appetite, weight gain or loss, exhaustion, tight throat, vulnerability to illness, restlessness headaches, dizziness muscle aches, sexual dysfunction, insomnia, tremors, shakes

-Emotional - numbness, relief, emancipation, sadness, yearning, anxiety, fear, guilt and self-reproach, shame, loneliness, helplessness, hopelessness, abandonment, loss of control, emptiness, despair, ambivalence, loss of ability for pleasure, shock
+Numbness, relief, emancipation, sadness, yearning, anxiety, fear, guilt and self-reproach, shame, loneliness, helplessness, hopelessness, abandonment, loss of control, emptiness, despair, ambivalence, loss of ability for pleasure, shock

-Cognitive - disbelief state of depersonalization, confusion, inability to concentrate, idealization of the deceased, preoccupation with thoughts or images of the deceased, dreams of the deceased, sense of presence of deceased; fleeting, tactile, olfactory, visual and auditory hallucinatory experiences, searching for meaning in life and death
+Disbelief state of depersonalization, confusion, inability to concentrate, idealization of the deceased, preoccupation with thoughts or images of the deceased, dreams of the deceased, sense of presence of deceased; fleeting, tactile, olfactory, visual and auditory hallucinatory experiences, searching for meaning in life and death

-Behavioral - impaired work performance, crying, withdrawal, avoiding reminders of the deceased, seeking or carrying reminders of the deceased, over-reactivity, changed relationships
+Impaired work performance, crying, withdrawal, avoiding reminders of the deceased, seeking or carrying reminders of the deceased, over-reactivity, changed relationships